 Update August 2, 2022

-MG just unveiled its Cyberster electric roadster concept.
+Woah, it’s almost as if MG had read this post.
+The company just unveiled its Cyberster electric roadster concept!
 It looks nothing like the cars above, including my old sketch.
-But there is hope that a new MG roadster will be coming to market within the next few years after all!
+But there is hope that a new MG roadster will be coming to market within the next few years after all.